MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Splits/Split.md

 In the image we see the field marked in yellow "**New Quantity**" this would be what should be left to our original LP, and it is the parameter **OriginalQuantityModified** that we will pass to our Request.

+The output will contain the post number of the 2 internal transactions that are executed.
+The input on the new LP and the output on the Original LP.

 **Outputs:**
 ```